0C3L0T/vnfnet-thesis/README.md

 - cloudsim
 - [networkx](https://networkx.org/documentation/latest/)

 ### Methods !
 Methods: how is the research conducted?
 Which subtasks can be distinguished?
 For example: extensive literature research, design and implementation of a program, design of an experiment.

-- talking with researchers -> tailoring to their needs
+- talking with researchers -> tailoring to their needs -> design interfaces for ML
 - refactoring existing codebase
 - extensible python framework
+- port previous iteration [²]
-- design interfaces for
+-

 ### Planning
 The schedule; Describe how the available time is expected to be spent.
 It is often difficult to identify all activities in advance, let alone to indicate accurately on the day what will be completed on which date.
 In general, it is possible to identify a number of phases (eg literature research, design,